ckb-next/ckb-next/DAEMON.md

 - `get :mode` returns the current mode in the form of a `switch` command.
 (Note: Do not use this in a line containing a `mode` command or it will return the mode that you selected, rather than the keyboard's current mode).
 - `get :rgb` returns an `rgb` command equivalent to the current RGB state of the current mode.
 To see the RGB settings for another mode, use `mode <n> get :rgb`.
 Keep in mind that the keyboard hardware has a very limited color precision, so a command like `rgb 123456 get :rgb` may not output `rgb 123456`.
 The only guarantee is that it will output the RGB color as seen by the keyboard.
 - `get :rgbon` returns either `rgb off` or `rgb on` depending on whether or not lighting was enabled.
-- `get :hwrgb` does the same thing, but retrieves the colors currently stored in the hardware profile (**Note:** This may not be accurate after loading from the hardware.
-See Caveats section).
+- `get :hwrgb` does the same thing, but retrieves the colors currently stored in the hardware profile.
 The output is the same except that it says `hwrgb` instead of `rgb`.

 Firmware updates
 ----------------